Panasonic cleans house with writedowns, sees $9.6 billion loss

 "It's highly possible that Panasonic will cut its outlook again later," said Mitsushige Akino, chief fund manager at Ichiyoshi Investment.
 "It's very difficult for them to judge how much restructuring will cost at this point."

-As the company prepares to rejig its business portfolio, Panasonic this month secured $7.6 billion of loan commitments from Sumitomo Mitsui Financial Group, Mitsubishi UFJ Financial Group and other banks, which will allow it to sidestep fund-raising in the credit markets.
+As the company prepares to rejigger its business portfolio, Panasonic this month secured $7.6 billion of loan commitments from Sumitomo Mitsui Financial Group (8316.T), Mitsubishi UFJ Financial Group (8306.T) and other banks, which will allow it to sidestep fund-raising in the credit markets.

 Moody's Investors Service in September cut its rating on Panasonic two notches to Baa1, citing a low level of profitability and elevated leverage.

-(Additional reporting by Reiji Murai, Hirotoshi Sugiyama, Dominic Lau, Koichi Kawaguchi, Kevin Krolicki and Sophie Knight in Tokyo, and Umeshi Dasai in Hong Kong; Editing by Edmund Klamann)
+(Additional reporting by Reiji Murai, Hirotoshi Sugiyama and Sophie Knight; Editing by Edmund Klamann)